nanobowers/perl5-to-ruby/README.md

 * conditional reformatting

 ## What p2r does not do
-* Idiomatic conversions
+* Most idiomatic conversions
-* Anything remotely complicated
+* Complicated stuff
 * Produce working ruby code for all but the simplest of testcases

 ## Requirements